dijitalxyz/NanoMig/README.md

-    The Kickstart v1.3 file is normally 256Kbytes long, but since the file content has the same CRC values ​​that have been confirmed to work, you do not need to upload it twice as it is the same in the 2nd 256 KByte area.
+    The Kickstart v1.3 file is normally 256Kbytes long, but since the file content has the same CRC values ​​that have been confirmed to work, you do not need to flash it twice as it is the same in the 2nd 256 KByte area.

     ** 256 Kbyte rom
     * fd99e99b2d9fb4024a5dc3d5b428a117*kick34005.rom